Skip to Content

 • If you have an instant-read thermometer, the internal temperature of the bread should be 205°F when it is finished baking.

-• The 75% whole wheat einkorn bread makes a light, fluffy, soft bread and still retains a lot of the flavor from the einkorn flour.
-However, it won’t have the same nutritional profile as 100% einkorn bread.
-You can replace the bread flour with all-purpose einkorn flour which will help lighten the loaf but not as much as if you use bread flour.
+• The 75% whole wheat einkorn bread creates a light, fluffy, and soft loaf while still retaining much of the flavor from the einkorn flour.
+You can substitute the bread flour with all-purpose einkorn flour for a lighter texture, though it won’t be as airy as using bread flour.

 • If you line the bread pan with parchment paper, the bread will come out of the pan very easily.
 If you don’t have parchment paper and struggle to release the bread from the pan, let it sit in the pan for 10 minutes.
 If it sweats in the pan for a while, it will release easier.